RayBB/openlibrary-docs/Wikidata-Integration.md

 1. We are starting with live imports because we'll want a way to refresh the data frequently anyway.
 2. We'll evaluate if we need a bulk import for authors that have wikidata IDs.
 3. As far as importing wikidata entities that have OLID (but that OL doesn't have the wikidata ID set) we will have to be thoughtful about how we do that since there could be disambiguation issues.

+# Related Issues
+- [710](https://github.com/internetarchive/openlibrary/issues/710) - some early ideas on this integration